Code-Institute-Submissions/adriatic-e-bikes/README.md

 # Navigation Bar contains 6 links:

-1. Adriatic e-bikes: (Home Page which contains two sections: Why, Explorer Packages),

-2. Why: (Quotes of users, Qoutes is on Home Page),

-3. Explorer packages: (There is 3 packages, Teambuilding Explore, Family & Friends Explore and Solo Explore, Explorer Packages is on Home Page)

-4. Gallery: when user click on Gallery link a new page opens where user can see images of bikes and islands, ( The page layout is inspired by the layout of https://www.pexels.com/ )

-5. Contact: when user click on Contact link new page opens where user can see info about Company and there is form where user can send question.

-6. Islands: link Island is dropdown menu where user can choose 10 islands: Cres, Krk, Brac, Hvar, Pag, Korcula, Dugi otok, Mljet, Vis and Rab.

-   Every island has own page with original image of chosen Island, a short description of the island, and option for Book.

-   When links in Navbar is hoovered, they are rotating 2s.
+1. Adriatic e-bikes

+2. Why

+3. Explorer packages

+4. Gallery

+5. Contact

+6. Islands

 ---

-#Homepage

-There's a hero image with overlay text covering the surface of the device.
+#Adriatic e-bikes

+This is Home Page which contains two main sections: Why, Explorer Packages)

+---

 #Why

-Photos of person is from my family (sisters in law, brother in law and my son)
+Quotes of users, photos of person is from my family (sisters in law, brother in law and my son)

+---
+#Explorer packages

+There is 3 packages, Teambuilding Explore, Family & Friends Explore and Solo Explore, Explorer Packages Every packages have form for booking, Book Now option is avaible on all pages (only not in Gallery page).

+Booking Form is with 7 fields:
+First Name
+Last Name
+Email
+Choose Island (10 islands)
+Choose Explorer Packages (Teambuilding Explore(Max 15 people)), Family&Friends Explore, Solo Explore, How many Hours (max 10h)
+Message /Question

+---

+#Gallery
+When user click on Gallery link, a new page opens where user can see images of bikes and islands, (The page layout is inspired by the layout of https://www.pexels.com/ )

+---

 #Contact
+When user click on Contact link, new page opens where user can see info about Company and there is form where user can send question.

-This page includes a form with 3 required fields
+This page includes a Contact form with 3 required fields Name
-Name
 E-mail
 Message

-#Deployment

-The site is hosted and published using GitHub pages and deployed from the master branch only.
+---

+#Islands
+Link Island is dropdown menu where user can choose 10 islands:
+ Cres, Krk, Brac, Hvar, Pag, Korcula, Dugi otok, Mljet, Vis and Rab.
+ Every island has own page with original image of chosen Island, a short description of the island, and option for Book.

+When links in Navbar is hoovered, they are rotating 2s.

 ---

 #Testing